cacabo/lovesylvie/README.md

 This application uses SQLite3 for development and PostgreSQL for production.

 # Rails Boilerplate

-Boilerplate application for Ruby on Rails web apps
+Boilerplate application for Ruby on Rails web apps.
+This application was built atop this boilerplate.

 ### Functionality
 * Simple templating with a navbar, full-page height page content, and footer